19 August 2019

 The amazing variety of modern pools

 In times gone by, a swimming pool came in a standard shape, in a small number of styles.
 Advances in pool building design and technology mean that potential owners now have a wealth of choice available.
+Which pool you choose will depend on several factors including cost, available space, location, local building regulations and design preferences.
 In this post, we take a look at some of the pools you can choose from, including moving floor pools and waterfall marvels.

 A movable floor means a great swimming pool can become invisible at the push of a button.
 The humidity of the room is not altered once the cover is over, and the smell of chlorine is negligible.
 Guests will never even know it's there.